Operazione Locusta: Description

-These planes formed the "Autonomous Flight Department of the Italian Air Force in the Arabian Peninsula".
-The Department's staff, initially made up of 239 men, including twelve Carabinieri of the Air Force for supervisory needs and military police, was subsequently brought to 314 elements.
+These aircraft formed the "Autonomous Flight Department of the Italian Air Force in the Arabian Peninsula".
+The Department's staff, initially made up of 239 men, including twelve Carabinieri attached to the Air Operations Command for supervisory needs and military police, was subsequently brought to 314 elements.

 The deployment of Italian aircraft was part of the international security system implemented by UN Security Council Resolution 678.

 The use of Italian aircraft as part of the Desert Storm operation represented the first operational employment in combat missions of Italian Air Force aircraft after the end of World War II.

-During the 42 days of war, Italian fighters made 226 sorties for a total of 589 flight hours.

-General Mario Arpino was head of the Air Coordination Unit during the war operations in Saudi Arabia from October 1990 to March 1991.